 The main reason for the restriction of the quantity is the particularly high fat content and thus the high energy content of nuts and almonds.
 Flax and some other oil plants have a natural tendency to accumulate heavy metals, especially cadmium, from the soil into their seeds.
 This is why the recommended amount of flax seeds or seeds of other oil plants is at most 2 Tbsp. (ca. 15 g) for adults per day.
-Children's portion can be about half of that of adults (1 Tbsp., 6-8 g) and the products should be varied.
+Children's portion can be about half of that of adults (1 Tbsp., 6-8 g) and the products should be varied (Annex Table 1 on p.
+109).

 Salads should be eaten with an oil-based dressing or just vegetable oil.
-If cooking fat is needed, choose vegetable oil, a fluid vegetable oil product (squeeze-bottle margarine) or a vegetable fat spread with a fat content of 60-70%.
-Rapeseed oil is a particularly good source of alpha-linolenic acid in the Finnish diet.
+If cooking fat is needed, choose vegetable oil, a fluid vegetable oil product (squeezebottle margarine) or a vegetable fat spread with a fat content of 60-70%.
+Rapeseed oil, and canola oil with equal composition, is a particularly good source of alpha-linolenic acid in the Finnish diet.